'We NOT racist' How Ireland is proving a HUGE lesson for Britain when it comes to uncontrolled migration

 "We engage more with awareness campaigns and highlighting the blatant flagrancy of the law and the disregarding of Garda protocol.
 We are trying to use the justice system in our favour.
 We have some electoral candidates and a variety of people from all backgrounds with a unified goal to keep our country safe," two spokeswomen from the CCI told GB News.

-They chose to remain anonymous due to "personal safety, both for us and our families, as Ireland is very volatile at the moment.
+They chose to remain anonymous due to "personal safety, both for us and our families, as Ireland is very volatile at the moment".

 When your correspondent asked the women what motivates them to speak up and risk the personal and professional costs that come with it, one of them replied: "I always say to people, when you have a big decision to make in life, the one thing I always ask myself is, or any decision if I'm going to get stressed to go: 'will this affect me in five years?'"

 For these women, the question is a rhetorical one.
-They cite many of the same concerns as we have explored above, such as exacerbating the housing crisis and destroying local culture, which drives tourism to the country.
+They cite many of the same concerns we explored above, such as exacerbating the housing crisis and destroying local culture, which drives tourism to the country.

 For them, the economics only make sense for the arrivals - not locals.